Nevada CCW Questions

 Note: You will be subject to a $15 late fee and cannot carry a concealed firearm until such time as your permit is renewed.

 Note: We offer more CCW renewal classes than any other company in the area.
 Weekdays and weekends to accommodate your busy schedule.
 Call 775.
 842. 6409 to sign up for a CCW renewal class within 120 days before its expiration so there won’t be any lag time with your permit.

 Please click on the “CALENDAR” tab at the top of any page to view our class schedule for the year.
 Note: Armed Guard, LEOSA, F101 and private CCW classes are held on demand and by appointment.
 Please call us directly at 775.842.6409 to set up a class that is not on the calendar.
 We strive to accommodate your schedule.

 Our classroom is located in Palomino Valley, 89510, the rural community also known as Warm Springs.
-We meet in a large, comfortable, private residence, and to respect the privacy of the homeowners, we do not publish its location on this website for the world to see.
-You will provided with the address and map once you sign up for a class.
+We meet in a comfortable, private residence, and to respect the privacy of the homeowners, we do not publish its location on this website for the world to see.
+You will be given the address and map, once you sign up for a class.